StreamActions/StreamActions/CONTRIBUTING.md

 * End all XMLDoc tags with a period
 * Allowing tags to be inherited is okay
 * Describing a constructor as just `Constructor` is okay, unless it is doing something complex that should be noted

-#### Follow The Styleguide, The Easy Way
-To make following the C# styleguide easier, we recommend using [Visual Studio 2022](https://visualstudio.microsoft.com/) with the following extensions:
- * CodeMaid
- * Trailing Whitespace Visualizer

- Our included _.editorconfig_ and _StreamActions.ruleset_ files will setup Visual Studio to guide you through these style requirements.
-Our included _CodeMaid.config_ will setup CodeMaid to correct some common issues on save.

- Our included _StreamActions.licenseheader_ file contains the license headers for you to copy/paste into each file

- NOTE: Our CodeMaid config will only regionize and then re-order regions the first time the file is saved.
-You must use the _Remove All Regions (CTRL+M, R)_ feature to remove regions, then re-save to have it run again.

 ### MongoDB Styleguide
 * Collection names should be the plural name of the document in camelCase, with the word _Document_ removed (eg. The collection for _PermissionGroupDocument_ is named _permissionGroups_)